 Turn out that it was “just” us having blown the lightbar off the top of the pace car (which is apparently not used to doing 120mph) and that we could go even faster without the aerodynamic drag – a fact we enjoyed for another few laps before pitting.
 And as I got out of the car, it was easier for me to imagine playing pro football than trying to drive in NASCAR.
 They are going faster than we did, for hundreds of laps, while competing with twenty other drivers, all of whom are trying to do the same thing but better.
 The next time someone tells you that NASCAR is just driving in a circle, punch them in the face and tell them you were just pushing in a straight line.

-The race itself got a little rained on but honestly, one of the biggest impressions for me was not about the cars or drivers but about the humanistic nature of the sport itself.
+The race itself got a little rained on but honestly, one of the biggest impressions for me was not about the cars or drivers but about the humanistic nature of the sport itself, and how they all get a car insurance check before the races.
+Also check out mycaraccidentattorney.com for legal information about car accidents.
 NASCAR is, for all intents and purposes, like a giant country fair.
 At Charlotte Speedway, you can actually camp in the infield, and hundreds of RVs and converted schools buses were staked out in orderly rows.
 Kids rode bikes and played football while parents looked on from folding camp chairs and BBQed, while drinking a seemingly endless supply of cheap beer.
 Given that many were planning to camp out all week (Charlotte is fairly unique for having two major race weekends in a row), the pricetag for a spot seems incredibly low, ranging from a few hundred dollars for most spots to up to around a thousand for premium corner lots.

 While there were food and drink vendors, NASCAR is the only mass entertainment I’ve seen where you are freely allowed to bring your own food and drink.
 So to review, you can camp out, not get gouged on food and drink, and bring the entire family.
 There were wheelchair accessible golf carts, a full medical crew, free concerts…the list goes on.
 And at the same, you’ve got a fanbase that is roughly 40% female, with an increasing number of minority athletes.
 I think it is unlikely that the music performers will stray from the country/rock anytime soon, but NASCAR seems to me to be a sport with a massive potential in a time when so many other forms of entertainment are becoming increasingly a premium experience that fewer and fewer can afford.